 From shirts and sweaters to our favorite jackets, here’s what we bring to keep us warm (and lookin’ good, but only if we’re inside somewhere warm) from the waist up.

 - Warm Coat: Your jacket is arguably the most important thing you’ll bring on your winter vacation other than your shoes.
 It has a big job – namely, keeping you warm but not sweaty, allowing you to actually move your arms, and letting you explore for hours without feeling heavy or restrictive.
 Plus, it’s gonna be in almost all of your photos.
 I recommend splurging on a coat made with real wool – no synthetic material comes close to the warmth of real wool!
-I have a beautiful camel-colored A-line wool coat like this one that keeps me incredibly warm and looks amazing in all of my pictures.
-Jeremy wears a wool-blend coat similar to this one and this one.
-A great wool alternative is a thermal, insulated jacket that’s lined on the inside, like this one.
-I wore mine in Canada and Norway in January and it performed excellently.
+I have a beautiful A-line wool coat like this one that keeps me incredibly warm and looks amazing in all of my pictures.
+A great wool alternative that I also love is this thermal, insulated jacket that’s lined with fleece – it’s bulky, though, so you’ll want to wear it on travel days or it will take up your entire suitcase.
+I wore mine in Canada and Norway in January and it performed excellently!
+Jeremy really likes this insulated jacket.
+He also loves this everyday jacket and this wool peacoat.

 From the Waist Down